psychoinformatics-de/studyforrest-www/content/Studies/contest_fuseisc.rst

 al. 2014).
 The details of the experiment, data collection and preprocessing are also provided in (Hanke et al. 2014).
-In brief, the participants listened to a German audio-description (Koop, Michalski, Beckmann, Meinhardt & Benecke, produced by Bayrischer Rundfunk, 2009) of the movie “Forrest Gump” (R.
+In brief, the participants listened to a German audio-description (Koop, Michalski, Beckmann, Meinhardt & Benecke, produced by Bayrischer Rundfunk, 2009) of the movie "Forrest Gump" (R.
 Zemeckis, Paramount Pictures, 1994) as broadcast as an additional audio track for visually impaired listeners on Swiss public television.
 The audio content is largely identical to the dubbed German soundtrack of the movie except for